-Due to New Social Security rules that became law in November 2015, the file and suspend strategy is no longer available for couples.
-It worked for those who suspended benefits on or before April 30th, 2016.
+Due to Social Security rules that became law in November 2015, the file and suspend strategy is no longer available for couples.
+It worked for those who suspended benefits on or before April 30, 2016.
 Now, you can still suspend benefits, but your spouse can't receive a spousal benefit while your benefits are in suspension.
-Details below.

-Your spouse cannot collect a spousal benefit based on your earning’s record until you have applied for your own Social Security retirement benefit.
-By suspending your benefits, this enabled your spouse to collect a spousal benefit while your own Social Security benefits accumulated delayed retirement credits (which are applied up until your age 70).
+Your spouse can't collect a spousal benefit based on your earning’s record until you've applied for your own Social Security retirement benefit.
+By suspending your benefits, you enabled your spouse to collect a spousal benefit while your own Social Security benefits accumulated delayed retirement credits (which are applied up until your age 70).

 Suspending benefits means you file for Social Security and then immediately stop your benefits.
-Up until April 30th, 2016 you were able to do this and stopping your own benefits had no effect on any dependent benefits.
-After April 30th, 2016, when you suspend your own benefits, it also suspends any spousal benefits that are payable.
-So, you can still suspend benefits, but now it will also have the impact of suspending any other benefits that are dependent on your earnings record.
+Up until April 30, 2016, you were able to do this, and stopping your own benefits had no effect on any dependent benefits.
+After April 30, 2016, when you suspend your own benefits, it also suspends any spousal benefits that are payable.
+So you can still suspend benefits, but now it will also have the impact of suspending any other benefits dependent on your earnings record.

 If you are a widow or widower, you also still have several claiming options.
 For example, you can claim a widow benefit as early as age 60, then switch to your own benefit at age 70, or claim your own benefit at age 62, and switch to the widow benefit at your full retirement age.
 One option is likely to result in more income over your lifetime than another, which is why you need to evaluate both choices before you start benefits.